 We’ve consulted businesses with as few as a handful of employees, as well as Fortune 500 giants.
-We discovered a common thread: Small or large, all companies genuinely want to be deaf-friendly.
-But many simply lack the tools or knowledge to do so.
+In doing so, we discovered a common thread: Small or large, all companies genuinely want to be deaf-friendly, they simply lack the tools or knowledge to do so.

 Meet Our Team

 MEET THE LEADER: MELISSA “echo” GREENLEE – Founder and CEO